swmannepalli/MicrosoftFabric_HOL/fabric/Task6-Importing-Notebooks.md

 	|	04 Churn Prediction Using MLFlow From Silver To Gold Layer	|	lakehouseSilver	|
 	|	05 Sales Forecasting for Store items in Gold Layer	|	lakehouseGold	|
 	|||

-15. In step#2, replace #LAKEHOUSE_GOLD with the gold lakehouse created.
-Run each cell in '03 Silver to Gold layer_ Medallion Architecture' notebook and look at the output

 [Continue >](Task7-KQL-DB-and-QuerySet-creation.md)